How To Setup BYOC Cameras For POE Hub

 -

-If you use the Uniview NVR, or some other NVRs, please be aware that some settings could be automatically updated by your NVR which can cause compatibility issues with the Deep Sentinel Hub.
+If you are using an NVR, please be aware that some of the above settings could be automatically updated by your NVR which can cause compatibility issues with the Deep Sentinel Hub.

 Deep Sentinel has certified the UNV NVR502-B-P Series.
 See here for more information on setting up your NVR502.